 Let's start by adding up the total number of ingredients required for each recipe.
 I'll use the SUM formula to add each value in the recipes and get a total amount.

 There are three ways to use the basic formulas accessible via the top navigation:

-SUM all of the ingredients together, let’s make sure that it applies to all of the cells in that row.
-I’ll select my formula cell and drag the blue dot across the other cells to copy the formula to those cells.
+Now that there's a formula set up to sum all of the ingredients together, you can select the formula cell and drag the blue dot across the other cells to copy the formula to those cells.

 Now that we know how many parts are needed for each recipe, I'd like to know how complicated it is to make.
 I've simplified this by assuming that fewer ingredients means that the recipe is less complicated.

 In order to count the number of ingredients in each recipe, I'll use the COUNT formula.
 The COUNT formula essentially checks to see if the cells in a range are empty or not and returns the total that are filled.
 This formula will be set up in my spreadsheet the same way as my SUM row.
 Watch a tutorial here.

 According to my spreadsheet, cereal is the least complicated breakfast, but I'm still not convinced that an easy breakfast is worth it.
 What if it costs too much?
 What if the extra effort of cooking another meal saves me money?

 Now, I'm going to refine my decision by figuring out the average cost per serving of the breakfast choices by using the AVERAGE formula.

 I've added some faux minimum and maximum prices per unit on my ingredients list to the right of my breakfast options.
 We'll want to get an average price for each ingredient using the low and high rates.

 I'll start by highlighting the range of values (in this case, it's two side-by-side rather than a vertical range) and selecting the AVERAGE formula from the toolbar.